vproc/vicuna/sim/README.md

 with each line containing the file path of a `*.vmem` file specifying the memory initialization file of the respective programs.

-The environment variables `VREG_W`, `VMEM_W`, and `VMUL_W` can be used to specify the bit width of the vector registers, the memory interface of the vector core, and the multiplier datapath, respectively.
+The environment variables `VREG_W` and `VMEM_W` can be used to specify the bit width of the vector registers and the memory interface of the vector core, respectively.